JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 (...)
 ```

-> Sidenote: There are also more specialized SMASH outputs like HepMC or a thermodynamic output, as you can see [in the Output section of the User guide](http://theory.gsi.de/~smash/userguide/2.2/output_general_.html).
+> Sidenote: There are also more specialized SMASH outputs like HepMC or a thermodynamic output. you can find more details [in the Output section of the User guide](http://theory.gsi.de/~smash/userguide/2.2/output_general_.html).

 ##### JETSCAPE output

 The official JETSCAPE output `test_out.dat` contains the same information as the particle lists output.
 Open the `test_out.dat` file and look for the section with the heading `# JetScape module: SMASH`.
-In this hands-on, we will use the SMASH binary output, which is convenient as we can use existing analysis script infrastrcuture from the SMASH Analysis Suite, [also available on Github](https://github.com/smash-transport/smash-analysis).
+In this hands-on, we will use the SMASH binary output, which is convenient as we can use existing analysis script infrastructure from the SMASH Analysis Suite, [also available on Github](https://github.com/smash-transport/smash-analysis).
 You could recreate the following pT analysis just as well with the `test_out.dat` file (or the SMASH OSCAR output).
 For an analysis of the scattering history you always need to turn to the collision output of SMASH.

 ## 3) Effect of a afterburner rescattering stage